 - Cryptocurrency miner malware.

-How to secure my passwords and other data from "Your Mac Is Infected With 4 Viruses"?
+How to Secure My Data from "Your Mac Is Infected With 4 Viruses"?

 With few simple actions.
 First and foremost, it is imperative that you follow these steps:

 Step 1: Find a safe computer and connect it to another network, not the one that your Mac was infected in.